warade/Django/README.md

  ```
 Metric messages need to contain a metric name, a value, and a timestamp.
 We can do this in our terminal.
 Let's create a value that will match our test storage schema that we created.
 We will also match one of the definitions that will add up the values when it aggregates.
 We'll use the date command to make our timestamp.

-Now, what the problem is our grafana is using sqlite3 database,
+# Step 3
-we want relational database to use.
+if we want relational database to use.
-Thats why we have to change the ini file of grafana
+We change the ini file of grafana
-which is at, and change type of the database.
+which is at
 ```
 /etc/grafana/grafana.ini
 ```